-The summer months are a peak period for Lyme disease and other tick-borne infections.
+The warmer months are a peak period for Lyme disease and other tick-borne infections.

 If you find a tick on your skin, remove it immediately with tweezers, grabbing as close to the skin as possible and pulling straight out.
-“Keep the tick in a plastic bag and bring it to your physician, who can have it tested for the infection,” Ashraf says.
 If you notice any signs of illness, such as the ECM rash or flu-like symptoms, in the days and weeks following the bite, see your health care provider.